IvanX8635/github-tutorial/README.md

 ---

 ## Errors
 If you want to uninitialize git you can do ``rm -rf .git`` on the repo.
 Do ``git status`` constantly to keep track of changes made to prevent errors.
-**Note : This guide is not going to be about removing repos
+**You can also remove the repo in your IDE and github all together.**
+Go to the parent directory and type in ``rm -rf [repo-name]``
+Go to your the github repo; click on settings and make your way down to the danger zone ; and click delete.

 ## Fork/Clone/Pull requests
 This is a way to collaborate or tinker with work from someone else.